sybrew/the-seo-framework/readme.txt

 			* So, **if don't like media pages polluting your business site**, get the [Origin extension](https://theseoframework.com/extensions/origin/) for free.
 		* A one-time self-hiding installation notification showing the admin that you can use focus keywords via the Extension Manager.
 	* **Changed:**
-		* Canonical URLs, Redirect URLs and Social Image URLs are now allowed to have query arguments.
+		* Canonical URLs, Redirect URLs and Social Image URLs are now allowed to have query arguments by default.
-		* Facebook profile URLs now (solely) accept 'id' query parameters when "https://facebook.com/profile.php" is used.
+		* Facebook profile URLs now (solely) accept the 'id' query parameters when "https://facebook.com/profile.php" is used.
 		* Notification's font-weight isn't bold by default anymore.
+This allows for highlighting.
 	* **Improved:**
 		* Description generation has been streamlined, and should result in less performance overhead.
 		* On the generation of the sitemap, we gave back control to other plugins when fetching the posts.